xmenbteam/fe-nc-jukebox/README.md

 ## Tasks

 1. Time to setup your jukebox.
-Replace the `playListTitle` variables value with your own name.
+Replace the `playListTitle` variables value with a name for your playlist.
 Update the `h1` tag to render the title of your playlist so that everybody knows just how good your music taste is. **nb** makes sure you use the value from the `playListTitle` and don't just hard code the title into the `h1` for the purpose of this exercise.

 2. Now you've put a name to it, it's time to show the world what tracks are queued up.
 Underneath your heading render and `ordered list` of `list items` for your songs.
 Each list item should contain a `h2` containing the tracks title, a `p` tag with the artists name and an image of the album artwork.
 Again make sure that you are generating these `list items` dynamically based on what's in the `songs` variable.